ErikWallin/KakuroSolver/README.md

 Version 0.12.1 of sbt was used.

-### Test - specs2
+### Test
 Specs2 is used for unit tests of domain classes.
-Scalatest with akka testkit is used for testing the actors classes.
+Scalatest with Akka testkit is used for testing the actors classes.

 ### Dependencies
 Production dependencies